 Using physics – basic leverage and your own strength – you can lift pretty heavy stuff with ease.
 How?
 Lifting straps put less strain on your body by lowering the center of gravity on the item you’re moving.

 Utility or Furniture Dolly

 Another essential piece of moving equipment is the furniture and utility dolly.

 A utility dolly is the upright tool with two wheels.
 Use these to stack heavy boxes.
 A furniture dolly is flat and has four wheels.
 This tool is ideal for moving large, awkwardly sized items.
 Don’t forget to use furniture straps to secure items to your dolly!

-Storage Tip: Moving dollies are available for rent, but many self storage facilities will provide one for free when you rent a unit.
+Storage Tip: Moving dollies are available for rent.
+You may also want to move your items into a storage unit.
+Many self storage facilities will provide a moving dolly for free to move stuff in when you rent a storage unit.

 Stair rollers attach to heavy objects so they can be easily rolled down steps.
 Don’t use this tool if you can’t safely guide the furniture down the stairs.
 This tool is best employed with more than one person.